jurassiscripts/velociraptor/README.md

 `-v, --version`  shows the version number.

 **`ADDITIONAL ARGS`**
 Any other argument, passed to the script.
+Unlike `npm run`, the `--` separator is not needed.

 Run `vr` without arguments to see a list of available scripts.